NBISweden/workshop-reproducible-research/docs/git.md

 * Go to Bitbucket in the browser and click Commits.
 You should be able to see a graph showing that the paths diverged (where one commit set the version to 1.4 and the other to 1.2) and that they are later merged, and the conflict fixed!

----
+!!! note "Quick recap"

-**Quick recap:** we now learnt how to sync or local clone with the remote one on Bitbucket, and how to fix potential conflicting commits.
+    We now learnt how to sync or local clone with the remote one on Bitbucket, and how to fix potential conflicting commits.
 We added these commands to our repertoire:

     * `git fetch` - downloads information from the remote repository.
     * `git pull` - both fetches and integrates changes from the remote repository.

----

 ## Ignoring files